Repair the Rectus Diastasis

 - Urinary incontinence

 - Chronic constipation

-For those lucky ones who managed to detect it early when their rectus diastasis gap is very small (less than 1- 2 cm), it can be treated or the gap can be control by their physiotherapist or physical educator to a certain extend if there is no other medical issues.
+For those lucky ones who managed to detect it early when their rectus diastasis gap is very small (less than 1- 2 cm), management is possible with the help of a physiotherapist or physical educator.
+Note that this management may be limited to a certain extent and may only be possible if there are no other medical issues.

-However many are not so lucky.
-By the time they seek for help, the rectus gap is usually already wider than 2 / 3 cm , suffering from chronic back pains and aches ,pelvic floor dysfunction etc and requires surgery.
+Often, many are not so lucky.
+When they seek help, the rectus gap is usually already wider than 2-3 cm.
+It’s common to see them suffering from chronic back pains and aches and pelvic floor dysfunctions.
+In such cases, surgical intervention is recommended.

 The different types of rectus diastasis